BlackFire26299/journalAssignmentIT/PrePlanning/Features/Features.md

 [Pre-Planning](PrePlanning/Pre-Planning)
 ## Main Features

 * [ ] Able to interact with the date (chose the date in the notes to create.
-And then place and order them on the calendar)
+And then place and order them on the calendar) File calendar date will be stored in file attributes.
 * [x] Can allow free text inputs
 * [x] Enable saving and viewing of old entries
 * [x] Save entries and allow them to be accessed later